sinascorpion/meme-trend-agent/README.md

 # Meme Archetype Analysis AI Agent

 This repository contains the source code for a self-contained AI agent built to run on [uomi.ai](https://uomi.ai/).
-This agent **does not require any external API calls**.

 Instead of fetching live data, the agent analyzes a user-provided description of a meme.
 It then classifies the meme into a known archetype (e.g., "Reaction Image", "Viral Challenge") and provides a simulated investment potential based on the historical performance patterns of that archetype.